jaapbrasser/Events/README.md

 # Events

 Repository for storing code samples and presentations from various events.
 Contains an index with all the pdf and markdown files that this repository contains.
-Organized in a folder structure power event, additional links can be found in the documentation.
+Organized in a folder structure per event, additional links can be found in the documentation.

 ## Index